 To fulfill this responsibility, Benevity follows industry best practices and subscribes to AWS’s well-architected framework for the design of all our systems.

-Change management is the process for ensuring only authorized changes are made to Benevity’s systems.
-A formal Change Advisory Board is in place and enforces Benevity’s controls over changes to production systems including:
+A formal Change Advisory Board enforces Benevity’s controls over changes to production systems, including:

-Maintenance and controlled access to a production environment as well as several non-production environments (development, test, staging, etc.)
+- Maintenance and controlled access to a production environment and several non-production environments (development, test, staging, etc.).

-Testing of changes by dedicated in-house Quality Assurance personnel prior to production
+- Testing changes by dedicated in-house Quality Assurance people before production.

-Execution of thousands of automated tests prior to production
+- Thousands of automated tests prior to production.

 Logical security involves controlling access to IT systems and making sure people have a valid reason to access, read or modify business information.
 Benevity maintains a system of role-based access controls, as well as the necessary processes to support:

 - Access on a need-to-know and least-privilege basis.